-III B.TECH-II-SEMESTER L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS 4 • 40 60 100 3
+III B.TECH-II-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

-ELECTIVE-I GAS TURBINES AND JET PROPULSIONS

-CO1: Tabulate different kinds of jet engines and rocket engines.

-CO2: Summarize the working of different components of jet engines.

-CO3: Demonstrate the concept of fluid Flow.

-CO4: Identify the functions and flow characteristics of nozzle and diffusers

-CO5: List the components of Ramjet and it uses

-CO6: Discover the concepts of rocket propulsion, propellants
+3 1 - 40 60 100 3

+ELECTIVE-I

+GA S TU JRB INE S AND JET P ROPULSIONS

+After successful completion of this course, the students will be able to:

+- CO1: Distinguish different kinds of jet engines and rocket engines. - CO2: Analyze the working of different components of jet engines. - CO3: Identify the functions and flow characteristics of nozzle. - CO4: Identify the functions and flow characteristics of diffusers. - CO5: Categorize the components of Ramjet and it uses. - CO6: Discover the concepts of rocket propulsion, propellants.